-Just as relations between Mozambigue and South Africa appear to be improving, following Mr Botha's undertaking not to support the Renamo guerillas that have created 500,000 refugees while a third of the population starves, a new threat appears on the horizon.
-Right wing American groups such as the American Freedom Foundation and the Marican Science are besider and the Heritage Foundation are backing Renamo's all too successful efforts to destabilize "Commie" Mozambique.
-And Renamo's US Ambassador Tom Schaaf is negotiating with the US administration to provide funds for Renamo just as they have for Nicerague's Contrae for Nicaragua's Contras.
+Just as relations between Mozambique and South Africa appear to be improving, following Mr Botha's undertaking not to support the Renamo guerillas that have created 500,000 refugees while a third of the population starves, a new threat appears on the horizon.
+Right wing American groups such as the American Freedom Foundation and the Heritage Foundation are backing Renamo's all too successful efforts to destabilize "Commie" Mozambique.
+And Renamo's US Ambassador Tom Schaaf is negotiating with the US administration to provide funds for Renamo just as they have for Nicaragus's Contree. for Nicaragua's Contras.